cirosantilli/db/mysql.md

 It is only possible to drop a constraint if you know its name.

-If you do not know its name, it is necessary to retrieve it manually with `SHOW CREATE TABLE` or to do it automatically one must tamper with `information_schema`.
+If you do not know its name,
+it is necessary to retrieve it manually with `SHOW CREATE TABLE` or to do it automatically one must tamper with `information_schema`.

 A `FOREIGN KEY` constraint can only be removed via `DROP FOREIGN KEY`, not `DROP CONSTRAINT`.

-##table modifiers
+## table modifiers

-##index
+## Indexes

-An index is a technique to speed up searches at the cost of more expensive modifications and extra space usage.
+An index is a technique to speed up searches at the cost of:

+- more expensive column updates
+- larger memory usage

 Therefore indexes are most useful when there will be more searches than modifications on the data.